iainhouston/iainhouston.github.io/_posts/2020-01-28-How_to_Open_in_Script_Editor.markdown

 ---
-title: How to "Open in Script Editor"
+title: How to have your AppleScript "Open in Script Editor"
 date: 2020-01-28 09-23-38
 layout: post
 comments: true